How do you boost your NLP meta model skills? Where do you start?

 I abandoned the way the NLP Meta Model was taught by own teachers a long time ago, which is where most NLP trainers are still stuck, they repeat their process.
 It was archaic, and I felt the quality of my students could improve much more.
 I largely tossed the mathematics and started to engage with my student’s brains in the way children learn.
 Childhood is a time in our lives where we learn the most.
 Before we even enter elementary school, we learn the most, from lying in a crib to running.
 From not being able to speak, to talking and asking questions.
 That’s the path I wanted to follow.
 So, I tossed the math, and turned teaching the Meta Model into a game, for it to be learned entirely through play.

-So here are 10 simple exercises that anyone NLP trained can follow.
+So here are a few simple exercises that anyone NLP trained can follow.

 Focus on only 3 NLP Meta Model questions for now: